Cricket in Ireland: Contracts and Eligibility

 In a Cricket Ireland press release, High Performance Director Richard Holdsworth explained the process for the provinces to award contracts for the Interpros.
 He said that each team would be allowed to award sixteen contracts.
 These contracts would not involve regular salaries for reasons of budget, but they would include match fees and help with expenses such as travel and gym memberships.

 To be eligible for a contract, a player must either be an Irish national or play for an Irish club in one of the five cricketing provinces.
 Holdsworth said that the Interpros should provide a direct pathway into the Ireland side, but that retired internationals like Nigel Jones and Albert van der Merwe would still be eligible.
 Teams are allowed to play up to two non-Irish nationals in the Championship matches.

-Each province would first have the opportunity to sign players from their own province, such as a Leinster-based player playing for Leinster, but players would also be able to play for non-local provinces if they preferred.
+Each province would first have the opportunity to sign players from their own province, but players would also be able to play for non-local provinces if they preferred to do so.
 He also said that provinces would be allowed to bring in players from outside their squads who are excelling in club cricket.